Nicknakis/Modeling-roles-and-trade-offs-in-multiplex-networks/README.md

 ## Data Availability

+Applying the MLT approach to 176 real-world multiplex networks—comprising social, health, and economic layers—from villages in western Honduras, we find that core social-exchange principles emerge, alongside local, layer-specific, and multiscale communities.

-In temrs of data access confidential metadata (as specified by human participant constraints), data can be requested by academic researchers from established institutions (with IRB approval) by filing a request directly to the authors.
-These data are non-transferable to other investigators, and also are not for commercial use.
-Data release is subject to provisions in force at Yale University and the Yale Institute for Network Science at the time of release.
+Regarding data access, and in accordance with confidentiality constraints for human participants, academic researchers from established institutions may request the data (with IRB approval) by contacting the authors directly.
+These data are non-transferable to other investigators and are not for commercial use.
+Any release is subject to the policies in effect at Yale University and the Yale Institute for Network Science at the time of release.

+The provided code, by default, operates on randomly generated networks under a directed multiplex SBM, in order to promote open research and to facilitate application to additional networks.

 ## Installation